 Dress Code (Policy 5500.04)

-The dress and grooming of District students shall be neat and clean, promoting a positive educational environment.
+The dress and grooming of Pinellas County Public Schools’ students shall contribute to the health and safety of the individual, promote a positive educational environment, and not disrupt the educational activities and processes of the school.
+These standards of dress and grooming apply to all students in the public schools of Pinellas County, unless a specific exemption is granted by the principal.
 Apparel that disrupts educational activities and processes of the school will result in the removal of the student from the regular school environment until acceptable apparel can be secured for the student.
 The administration will be the final judge about whether a student’s clothing is appropriate for school or whether it will create an environmental climate that is distracting to learning.
 Principals, faculty, and staff members will enforce the dress code.
 Failure to comply with the dress code will be handled similarly to other disciplinary infractions.
 Non-compliance may result in consequences including but not limited to detention, in-school suspension and loss of eligibility to participate in extracurricular activities.

 Pursuant to F.S.
 1006.07, wearing clothing that exposes underwear or body parts in an indecent or vulgar manner or that disrupts the learning environment will have the following specific consequences.
 In addition to these consequences, the violation shall be corrected before the student is allowed back in the regular school environment: